You may think of kiwifruit as green, but in the wild they are found in red and yellow as well.

 Green kiwi may be a bit firm when you buy it, and will usually ripen at in three to five days at room temperature.
 The firmer the fruit, the more tart it will taste.

-SunGold kiwifruit have a smooth skin, not fuzzy like green kiwi.
-All you need is a spoon (photos courtesy Zespri).
+SunGold kiwifruit have a smooth skin, not fuzzy like green kiwi (both photos © Zespri).

 To speed up the ripening process, place kiwis (or any fruit) in a closed paper bag on the counter along with an apple or banana.
 Fruits like apples and bananas produce natural ethylene gas, which accelerates ripening.